HomeGuidesAPI ReferenceChangelog

 Uploading NFT Metadata to BTFS Network

-BitTorrent File System (BTFS) is a next-generation file-sharing protocol utilizing the TRON network and the BitTorrent ecosystem.
+BitTorrent File System (BTFS) is a next-generation file-sharing protocol based on the TRON network and the BitTorrent ecosystem.

-Metadata is the detailed information of the NFT token.
-It is stored off the chain.
-Generally, the issuance of an NFT token will specify a URI path that points to the Metadata data of the token.
+Metadata is the detailed information of an NFT and is stored off chain.
+Generally, the issuance info of an NFT will specify a URI path that points to metadata of the token.

 1 Install BTFS